Geographic use of common law trademarks and Google Maps

 Filing trademarks in the United States as a foreign entity can present several concerns and pitfalls that differ from domestic trademark systems.
 The U.S. trademark system shares some similarities with other countries' systems, but also has distinct differences.
 We highlight the differences and also discuss the Madrid Protocol which can provide a streamlines way of filing in the US.

-Protecting a Common Law Trademark in the US for Free
+Protecting a Common Law Trademark in the US as a Free Trademark

-Protecting a Common Law Trademark in the US for Free
+Protecting a Common Law Trademark in the US as a Free Trademark

 In the world of intellectual property, trademarks play a crucial role in distinguishing the goods and services of one business from another.
 While registering a trademark with the United States Patent and Trademark Office (USPTO) provides significant advantages, many businesses, especially small entrepreneurs and startups, may find the costs associated with federal registration prohibitive.
 Fortunately, there is a way to establish and protect a common law trademark without incurring substantial expenses – and that's through free trademark protection